Staying up to date

 Here’s a look at the different coverage options under the new law:

-- Qualified health coverage: If you are under an individual or employer-sponsored plan that covers auto injuries, you can opt out of PIP altogether.
+- Qualified health coverage: If you are under an individual or employer-sponsored plan that covers auto injuries and has an individual deductible of $6,000 or less, you can opt out of PIP altogether.

 - Medicare: You can opt out of PIP altogether.